 Keep Calm and Drink Wine!
 I'm sure we have all seen this saying before?
 Well what better place to drink wine than at Wine on the Mountain.
-This weekend, Penn's Peak will be transformed into a wine lover’s paradise as the nine wineries that make up the Lehigh Valley Wine Trail and a variety of vendors welcome everyone.
+This weekend, Penn's Peak will be transformed into a wine lover’s paradise as the wineries that make up the Lehigh Valley Wine Trail and a variety of vendors welcome everyone.

 We reached out to our frequent guest blogger and owner of Clover Hill Vineyards & Winery, Kari Skrip Gavenus, for a sneak peak at what one can expect.
 So without further ado, here's Kari.

 Grab some friends and join me at "Wine on the Mountain," a wine festival hosted by the Lehigh Valley Wine Trail at Penn’s Peak.
 If you never attended this festival, let me give you an idea of what is in store on your trip.

 Penn’s Peak is an idyllic setting to sip your wine.
 The wine tasting area is setup in the air conditioning, but you can purchase wine by the glass or the bottle to take outside on their patio.
 The views are absolutely stunning and this venue is perfect rain or shine.
 Nothing will keep us from a wine filled weekend!

 All nine Lehigh Valley Wine Trail wineries will be pouring samples and selling wines at the festival.
 This is a great opportunity for you to taste and learn about what you like!
 Many of the wineries will be staffed by the owners or family members so be sure to ask questions.
 We love to share our wines and our stories.
 Here are a few of my personal "MUST TASTE" wines while at the event:

 Amore: Red Rapture ($12.99) - Chambourcin with a touch of sweetness.
 This is a perfect wine for those who like a little sweetness in their red wines.